D0D0123/dbc-parse-demo/README.md

 These steps are assuming you are running a Linux system.

 1. Run `git clone --recurse-modules [repo-link-here]` to clone this repo
-2. Enter the `dbcppp` submodule, and run the install steps.
+2. Enter the `dbcppp` submodule, and run the install steps inside it's README.
 Ensure that your `/usr/local/lib` directory now contains a file called `libdbcppp.so`.
 3. From the root of this repo, run the following:

 ```